Dear Private Truck Professional:

 Welcome to the National Private Truck Council, the only trade association in the United States devoted exclusively to the interests of the private corporate trucking fleet industry and its professional practitioners.
 NPTC represents a cross-section of American manufacturers, distributors, retailers, and public service organizations ranging in size from family-owned small businesses and town utility fleets to Fortune 500 global conglomerates.

-NPTC's Board of Directors is represented by many well-known American companies such as Wal-Mart, Mennel Milling, Kraft Foods, Custard Insurance Adjusters, J. J. Keller & Associates, General Mills, Frito-Lay, Kellogg's, Meijer, Medline, Schwan Foods, Albertson's/Safeway, Hillyard, Paccar Leasing and Britt Hunt Company.
+NPTC's Board of Directors is represented by many well-known American companies such as Wal-Mart, Mennel Milling, Custard Insurance Adjusters, Hillyard, J. J. Keller & Associates, General Mills, Frito-Lay, Kellogg's, Meijer, Medline, Schwan Foods, Albertsons, Hillyard, Paccar Leasing and Britt Hunt Company.

 Membership from these and hundreds of other companies is made up of leading middle and upper-middle management professionals.
 They are results-oriented men and women holding demanding positions in the corporate distribution field.
 They look to NPTC as a primary source for new, more efficient ways of adding value and reducing costs, improving service, implementing best practices, and producing better results for their companies.